+The kinematic distributions presented in Fig. \ref{fig:kinematic_lead} reveal distinctive features that differentiate the signal from the background.
+The transverse momentum distributions for both muons and antimuons (Figs. \ref{fig:muon_pt_05_lead} and \ref{fig:antimuon_pt_05_lead}) show that muons from the signal processes are predominantly softer, peaking below $p_T \approx 20$ GeV, whereas the background one is much harder, extending significantly beyond 60 GeV due to the large $W$ mass.
+Similarly, the invariant mass $M_{\mu\mu}$ shown in Fig. \ref{fig:invmass_05_lead} exhibits a sharp peak at lower mass values, contrasting with the broader background distribution.
+The MET distribution in Fig. \ref{fig:met_05_lead} corroborates this behavior.
+Here the HNLs carry away less momentum than the SM neutrinos, resulting in a significantly softer $|{\overrightarrow{ E}}_{T}|_{miss}$ for the signal, which falls off rapidly compared to background.

-A different behavior is observed in the distributions presented in Figs. \ref{fig:muon_pt_05_lead}-\ref{fig:met_05_lead}.
-For all scenarios considered, significant deviations from the background distribution are evident in the kinematic regions.
-To perform the UPC event analysis, a random search algorithm was implemented in which $2\times{10}^{5}$ random searches were carried out within the parameter space comprised by the variables list in Table \ref{table:variables_analysis} and the (${M}_{{V}^{\pm}}$, ${M}_{{N}_{L}}$) mass scenarios.
-Through random exploration, this algorithm finds the best angular and kinematic cuts that maximize signal efficiency while reducing background events.
+For the UPC event analysis, a random search algorithm was employed to optimize event selection.
+A total of $2\times{10}^{5}$ random searches were carried out for each (${M}_{{V}^{\pm}}$, ${M}_{{N}_{L}}$) mass scenario within the parameter space defined by the kinematic and angular observables listed in Table \ref{table:variables_analysis}.
+Through random exploration, this algorithm finds the optimal angular and kinematic cuts that maximize the statistical significance, thereby enhancing signal efficiency while simultaneously suppressing background events.
 The significance $S$ chosen for this analysis is shown in Eq. \ref{significance}.
-Here ${L}_{int}$ is the integrated luminosity of the ATLAS experiment with UPCs of lead ions, ${\epsilon}_{S}$ (${\epsilon}_{B}$) is the signal (background) selection cut efficiency, ${\sigma}^{UPC}_{S}$ (${\sigma}^{UPC}_{B}$) is the signal (background) cross-section and ${\epsilon}^{sys}_{B}$ is the background systematic error, where we assume a value of 0.1 to be conservative.
+In this expression, $\mathcal{L}_{int}$ represents the integrated luminosity of the ATLAS experiment with Pb-Pb collisions, ${\epsilon}_{S}$ (${\epsilon}_{B}$) denotes the signal (background) selection efficiency for the applied cuts, ${\sigma}^{UPC}_{S}$ (${\sigma}^{UPC}_{B}$) is the signal (background) cross-section, and ${\epsilon}^{sys}_{B}$ is the background systematic error, which was conservatively assumed to be 0.1.

 The regions in the parameter space for different mass scenarios identified by the random search algorithm, which are favorable for the observation of a new charged vector boson decaying to HNLs in the VSM model, are shown in Table \ref{table:table_atlas_cuts_lead}.
-This table provides the best cuts for the angular and kinematic observables list in Table \ref{table:variables_analysis}, the best selection cut efficiencies achieved after the sequential application of all cuts, and the expected number of signal and background UPC events observable in the ATLAS experiment through ultra-peripheral collisions of lead ions.
+This table provides the best cuts for the angular and kinematic observables list in Table \ref{table:variables_analysis}, the best selection cut efficiencies achieved after the sequential application of all cuts, and the expected number of signal and background UPC events observable in the ATLAS experiment through PbPb-UPCs.